GrammaticalFramework/gf-eclipse-plugin/README.markdown

 _The research leading to these results has received funding from the European Union's Seventh Framework Programme (FP7/2007-2013) under grant agreement n° FP7-ICT-247914._

+_This documentation is also available at the [MOLTO Project Wiki](http://www.molto-project.eu/node/1395)._

 ## Introduction